Preview: Phillies at Red Sox

 TV: 7:10 p.m.
 ET, CSN Philadelphia, NESN (Boston)

-Lively has worked seven innings in each of his first two starts in the majors, becoming the first Philadelphia pitcher to accomplish the feat since Carlton Loewer in 1998.
-Three of the four total runs the 25-year-old allowed came in Thursday's 3-1 setback at Atlanta, in which he worked around nine hits and kept the ball in the park for the second straight outing before absorbing his first loss.
-"The first inning I was pumped up too much, but after that I settled down and started feeling pretty good," said Lively, who permitted two runs in the opening frame.

-Price will get his first look at Philadelphia since pitching for Tampa Bay in 2012, but has kept Michael Saunders (.200), Daniel Nava (.118) and Howie Kendrick (.071) under wraps.
-The 31-year-old Price struggled mightily in his last outing Wednesday, allowing six runs on eight hits in five innings of a 9-1 setback at the New York Yankees.
-Price was taken deep twice by Gary Sanchez and surrendered four walks while making just his third start of the season.
+Porcello's Cy Young Award hangover continued Wednesday as he lost his third straight start after allowing six runs and eight hits over 6 1/3 innings at the New York Yankees.
+The 28-year-old New Jersey native has struggled more at home than on the road, going 2-5 with a 5.10 ERA in seven outings.
+Porcello, who has yielded a major league-high 104 hits, is 1-1 with a 4.50 ERA in two career turns against Philadelphia.

+1. Herrera has recorded 13 extra-base hits during his 10-game hitting streak, including his major league-leading 23rd double during a three-hit performance Sunday.

-1. Boston 1B Mitch Moreland has seven RBIs and seven runs scored during his seven-game hitting streak.
+2. Boston 1B Mitch Moreland is riding a six-game hitting streak during which he has driven in seven runs and scored six.

-2. Nava, who began his career with the Red Sox, is 5-for-11 in his last two contests.

-3. Boston LF Andrew Benintendi is 5-for-13 with five RBIs and three runs scored in his last three games.
+3. Philadelphia placed 2B Cesar Hernandez (oblique) on the 10-day disabled list and activated RHP Joaquin Benoit (knee), who yielded two runs and three hits over two-thirds of an inning in Sunday's loss.

 PREDICTION: Red Sox 7, Phillies 2